We have used Slack as our main collaboration tool for some time now and the results have been excellent.

 We believe that there is always room for improvement so we set new targets regularly.
-This is one of the reasons why we attended the conference by Slack.
+This is one of the reasons why we attended the conference.
 IT is our passion.
 We take care of your IT problems while you go on with the normal operations of your business.

 We encourage anyone that has any questions about Slack to contact us today for help.
-We’ll be glad to provide you with the answers you need.l of them offering greater speed, safety and security.
+We’ll be glad to provide you with the answers you need with them offering greater speed, safety and security.